- WHY LIVE STREAM CHURCH SERVICES?

 Here is a video of a new PTZ church camera installation in a pretty typical church I think You will like it.

 After watching those videos it becomes pretty obvious that having a PTZ Camera in your church is a powerful tool for you to use to make high-quality videos and send out powerful live streams.
 Not only will they blend in with your church decor, but they do not need a volunteer and they can be pre-programmed for multiple shots.

 We use one PTZ Camera in my church and have it programmed with 6 shots.
-One of the flat screen TV that we use for lyrics, One of the worship leader, One of the back up singers, One of the pulpit area, a wider shot of the pulpit area, and one of the entire platform.
-All of that without the need of a camera operator.
+One of the flat-screen TV that we use for lyrics, One of the worship leaders, One of the backup singers, One of the pulpit area, a wider shot of the pulpit area, and one of the entire platform.
+All of that without the need for a camera operator.

 There are 3 things to consider when determining what is the best PTZ camera for your church.

 When looking at the quality of the camera you need to think about 2 things.
 The quality of the camera lens and the quality of the signal that it sends to your live streaming computer or station.
 There are 3 basic levels of lens quality out there.
 They are SD, (standard definition) HD, (high definition), and 4K (4,000 pixels across).
 An HD camera puts out 1920 pixels across.
 A 4k camera puts out 4,000.